rzc0d3r/ESET-KeyGen/README.md

 4. If an ACT0 error occurs during activation, check whether the ESET HOME account is connected.
 If so, disconnect it and try again.
    If the error persists, try activating with [Account Generator](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/wiki/AccountGenerator.md).
    If still getting this error reinstall ESET and try again.
-5. Found an activation error under the code ecp4125, which appears when you try to activate the antivirus with an account.
+5. The **ecp4125** error may appear when trying to activate the antivirus using an account.
+Solution: try again later or use keys.
-   Perhaps not everyone has it error, but still try it, and if it does not work, use the keys.
 6. You can use the ``--skip-webdriver-menu`` argument, which will skip my WebDriverInstaller shell (Useful for various bugs with webdriver updates, and when using a non-standard browser like Brave or some dev-build, etc).
    The program will also install the browser itself via selenium-manager if it is not present in your system!
 7. If you are having trouble initializing any web driver, I recommend manually specifying the path to the browser .exe file via ``--custom-browser-location``